ssh [-l login_name] hostname | user@hostname [ command]

 Specifies the user to log in as on the remote machine.
 This also can be specified on a per-host basis in the configuration file.

-Specifies that the given port on the local (client) host is to be forwarded to the given host and port on the remote side.
+Specifies that the specified port on the local (client) host is to be forwarded to the specified host and port on the remote side.
 This works by allocating a socket to listen to the port on the local side, optionally bound to the specified bind_address.
 Then, whenever a connection is made to this port, the connection is forwarded over the secure channel and a connection is made to host port hostport from the remote machine.
 Port forwardings can also be specified in the configuration file.
-Only root can forward privileged ports.
-IPv6 addresses can be specified with an alternative syntax: port/host/hostport or by enclosing the address in square brackets.
+Only a user with enough privileges can forward privileged ports.
+IPv6 addresses can be specified with an alternative syntax: [bind_address/]port/host/hostport or by enclosing the address in square brackets.

 Additionally, for protocol version 2 a comma-separated list of MAC (message authentication code) algorithms can be specified in order of preference.
 See the MACs keyword for more information.

 Redirects stdin from /dev/null (actually, prevents reading from stdin).
 This must be used when ssh is run in the background.
 A common trick is to use this to run X11 programs on a remote machine.
 For example,